emac-utd/data-piano/README.md

 ###DataPiano#getSawtoothPlayFunc(bps)

 Returns a function of time that represents the data played in sequence as sawtooth waves, changing to the next key `bps` times per second

+###DataPiano#getMidiPlayFunc(channel)

+Returns a function of beat # that represents the midi instruction to play the data in sequence, changing to the next key on each beat of the midi clock

+###DataPiano#getMidiStopFunc(channel)

+Returns a function of beat # that represents the midi instruction to turn off the note from the previous beat, an instruction that must be passed every time you want to change to a new note